python/mypy/docs/source/command_line.rst

   the base class even though that may not actually be the case.
 This flag makes mypy raise an error instead.

+.. _incremental:

-- ``--incremental`` is an experimental option that enables incremental type checking.
+- ``--incremental`` is an experimental option that enables a module cache.
 When enabled, mypy caches results from previous runs to speed up type checking.
 Incremental mode can help when most parts of your program haven't changed since the previous mypy run.
 A companion flag is ``--cache-dir DIR``, which specifies where the